klust/klust.github.io/docs/index.md

 -   [EasyBuild for LUMI training](easybuild-tutorial) links to EasyBuild training materials which include a training for advanced EasyBuild users on LUMI that I developed based on the [other EasyBuild training materials](https://easybuild.io/tutorial).
+-   [The missing Cray PE manual](craype-missing-manual) are pages containing various bits and pieces of information about the HPE Cray Programming Environment that I discovered using it or on various sites or sometimes by reverse-engineering scripts and module files of the PE.
 -   [Win for HPC](windows-client-HPC) are pages from something that is more of a hobby project, exploring how Windows can be used to access HPC systems and even to develop software that will be used on HPC systems.
      These pages are in their very early stages.